 Among cadets, Hieu was rather taciturn, affable and jovial, known never to use foul language and argumentative.
 All of his actions, even the ordinary ones, had a touch of perfection.
 I had the impression that beneath his taciturnity, along with his affability and a scholarly appearance lied an unspoken strong and determined soul, turned toward a lofty ideal.

-Time passed by rapidly, the day after the graduation, newly graduated officers departed to different avenues to serve the country, I retained a few soul-mate classmates in my memory, and among them Hieu occupied a special spot.
+Time passed by rapidly, the day after the graduation, newly graduated officers departed to different avenues to serve the country, I retained a few soul-mate classmates in my memory, and among them, Hieu occupied a special spot.

-After the splitting of the country into two parts, I was transferred to G3 staff at the Joint General Staff, in charge of the General Research section; not long afterwards, Hieu was also transferred here as Deputy Head.
+After the splitting of the country into two parts, I was transferred to G3 staff at the Joint General Staff, in charge of the General Research section; not long afterward, Hieu was also transferred here as Deputy Head.
 I was overjoyed by our reunion.
 The first thing I noticed was he remained the same in his behavior and attitude, as in the old days.
 During the period we worked together at G3, I noticed that Hieu was very intelligent and diligent, sharp and quick in making decisions in strategy matters.
-Every staff member held him in high-esteem.
+Every staff member held him in high esteem.
 Sometimes at lunch break, he stopped by my desk or I stepped into his office to chat about family, society, military operations...
-One of such times he told me: "Je fais tout mon possible pour me rapprocher d'un saint, mais je n'y parviens pas" (I do my utmost effort to come close to a saint, but have not been successful at it).
+One time he told me: "Je fais tout mon possible pour me rapprocher d'un saint, mais je n'y parviens pas" (I do my utmost effort to come close to a saint, but have not been successful at it).
 Since the days at Dalat Military Academy, I had noticed that Hieu was a man of ideal, that day I understood his ideal lied in the spiritual stratosphere, aiming at a spiritual perfection in life in order to come nearer to God.
-Such ideal was the motivation in all of his actions.
+Such an ideal was the motivation in all of his actions.